The root functor

 \begin{deff} A \emph{normalization} of a dendroidal set $X$ is a trivial fibration $X'\xrightarrow{\sim} X$ in the operadic model structure, with $X'$ normal.

 Given a morphism of dendroidal sets $f\colon X \to Y$, a \emph{normalization} of $f$ is a commutative diagram where both vertical arrows are normalizations. \end{deff}

 Normalizations exist and are unique up to operadic weak equivalence.
-As explained in \cite[Remark 9.21]{HeMo:SDHT}, an explicit construction of a normalizarion with contractible fibres is given by the projection $X\times W^* \cE\to X$, where $\cE$ is the simplicial Barrat-Eccles operad and $W^*$ is the operadic homotopy coherent nerve functor, right adjoint to $W_!$.
+As explained in \cite[Remark 9.21]{HeMo:SDHT}, an explicit construction of a normalization with contractible fibres is given by the projection $X\times W^* \cE\to X$, where $\cE$ is the simplicial Barratt-Eccles operad and $W^*$ is the operadic homotopy coherent nerve functor, right adjoint to $W_!$.

 \begin{deff}Let $\lambda\colon X \to Y$ be a morphism between normal dendroidal sets and let $S\subseteq X_{C_1}$ be a subset of $1$-morphisms.
 The map $\lambda$ is a \emph{localization of $X$ at the set of morphisms $S$} if, for any dendroidal $\infty$-operad $Z$, the morphism between the simplicial hom objects is fully faithful, with essential image given by those maps $X\to Z$ sending $S$ to equivalences.